ShadaabHasan/Big-data-hotel-booking-analysis/README.md

 **Threshold tuning.** At the default 0.50 cutoff the model favoured precision over recall (catching only 53% of cancellations) due to 63/37 class imbalance.
-Lowering the decision threshold to 0.25 raised **recall from 53% to 74%**, prioritising the catching of at-risk bookings — a sensible trade for a cancellation tool, where a missed cancellation typically costs more than a false alarm.
+Lowering the decision threshold to 0.25 raised **recall from 53% to 74%**, prioritising the catching of at-risk bookings.
+A sensible trade for a cancellation tool, where a missed cancellation typically costs more than a false alarm.
 (AUC is unchanged by thresholding; only the decision cutoff moves.)